 Taxes Paid by Pachinko Parlors

-According to research conducted by a pachinko industry body in 2015, a total of 68.7 billion JPY in income tax was estimated to have been paid by pachinko parlors.
-This figure was calculated by multiplying the number of gaming machines installed across the country (as calculated by the National Police Agency) by the result (tax per unit) obtained from the questionnaires completed by 8 companies running pachinko parlors.
+According to research conducted by a pachinko industry body in 2019, an annual total of 90.4 billion yen of corporate tax was estimated to have been paid by pachinko parlors.
+This figure was calculated by multiplying the number of gaming machines installed across the country (as calculated by the National Police Agency) by the result (tax per unit) obtained from the questionnaires completed by companies running pachinko parlors.

-Every year, the pachinko parlor industry is ranked high in income tax false declaration accusation rate and tax evasion amount according to data collected by the National Tax Agency.
-However, there are many areas under the regional taxation bureaus in which the pachinko parlor business is not ranked high in either income tax false declaration accusation rate or tax evasion amount.
+Every year, the pachinko industry is ranked high in income tax false declaration accusation rate and tax evasion amount according to data collected by the National Tax Agency.
+However, the pachinko industry’s ranking in the chart of the worst tax payers was down, showing signs of improvement in recent years.
+There are many areas under the regional taxation bureaus in which the pachinko parlor business is not ranked high in either income tax false declaration accusation rate or tax evasion amount.
 It is not clear why there are such differences amongst areas.
 Each local pachinko industry body holds tax payment related training sessions/seminars at regular intervals to encourage correct tax payments.